 Ontario, Oregon and New Zealand lie somewhere in between France and California and tend to have a smoky strawberry and cherry kissed charm.

 When to break out the Pinot Noir

 California Pinot Noir is great for pretty much any meal.
 It’s soft, seductive, and delicious.
-If you’re looking to share a glass or two over conversation, Pinot Noir is the perfect red.
+If you’re looking to share a glass or two over a conversation, Pinot Noir is the perfect red.

-Earthier versions of Pinot Noir are amazing with duck, where the cherry smokiness of the wine perfectly highlights a crisp and juicy duck.
+Earthier versions of Pinot Noir are fantastic with duck, where the cherry smokiness of the wine perfectly highlights a crisp and juicy duck.
 Mushrooms with their earthy and meaty quality are also a notable match.